When Pain Develops Along the Back of the Heel

 If you have any questions, please feel free to contact our office located in McKinney and Coppell, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Broken ankles need immediate treatment.
-If you are seeking treatment, contact Jeffrey Radack, DPM from Texas Regional Foot & Ankle Clinics.
+Ingrown toenails can become painful if they are not treated properly.
+For more information about ingrown toenails, contact Jeffrey Radack, DPM of Texas Regional Foot & Ankle Clinics.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in McKinney and Coppell, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.